Please note: this functionality is being built for Android and is already implemented on iOS

 What are meal ratings?

-How can a food receive an 'A' rating in search but receive a totally different rating in my diary/in a meal?
+How can a food receive a smiley rating in search but receive a totally different rating in my diary/in a meal?

 With food ratings, rates are awarded to each food based on its distribution of macro- and micronutrients - carbohydrates, fat, protein, sugar, fiber, and sodium, and it’s calorie density per 100 Cal.
 When a food is tracked we take into account the amount and how well it matches your diet and daily goals.
 Remember, Life Rating™ is here to act as a guide on how to be healthy, nothing is set in stone as good or bad.

 Ketogenic: On this diet, the ratings focus most on the amount of carb per 100 grams.
 When you find a food with "A" rating in the search, Lifesum has looked at the carb distribution and quality per 100 grams of that food.
 If you track it in fairly large amounts, then that food, together with eventual others, will eventually create a good rating, having also taken into account how well the meal fits your daily goal.
 A food with a good rating in search can, in your diary and meal, together with others, eventually turn into a lower rating if the meal doesn’t fit your macronutrient distribution goals.